Richard Branson and Jeff Bezos will fly to space at their own risk. Does that make it right for everyone?

 Wayne Hale, who was a senior executive at NASA when the space shuttle Columbia came apart in 2003, agrees, and said there should be different standards for purely commercial space missions and those funded by the government.

-“NASA is using the taxpayer’s money and sending people as part of their job to go to space,” he said.
-“So, there’s a different kind of moral imperative there than if you want to go to Brazil and zip line through the forest.
+“NASA is using the taxpayers’ money and sending people as part of their job to go to space,” he said.
+“So, there’s a different kind of moral imperative there than if you want to go to Brazil and zip-line through the forest.
 It’s your own money and your own life and we ought to, within reason, let people do what they want to do.”